How to discuss clinical trials with oncology patients

 Cancer clinical trials are indispensable for improving and expanding the arsenal of treatments available in oncology.
 Not only that, but clinical trials are invaluable to clinicians as we read about them in peer-reviewed journals, often using their evidence-based wisdom to guide treatment plans.

 Clinical trials can also present significant benefits for patients going through cancer treatment, despite some inherent risks.
 Yet, every patient’s situation is different, and physicians must consider various factors before recommending a clinical trial.
-Furthermore, patients will naturally have many questions about what participating in a trial looks like.
-This article discusses when to recommend a clinical trial and some strategies for discussing clinical trials with your oncology patients.
+Furthermore, cancer patients will naturally have many questions about what participating in a trial looks like.
+This article discusses when to recommend a clinical trial and strategies for discussing clinical trials with your oncology patients.

 When to recommend clinical trial participation

 It’s also worth considering the patient’s likelihood of being accepted into a clinical trial.
-Some trials are very strict on who they accept and might deny patients with multiple co-morbidities.
-Additionally, consider how the clinical trial may impact your patient.
-Would there be out-of-pocket costs involved?
-Would the patient be able to commit the extra time and resources a clinical trial may require of them?
-These are all things to consider before recommending a clinical trial.
+Some cancer trials are very strict regarding inclusion criteria.
+Some clinical research studies limit who they accept and might deny cancer patients with multiple co-morbidities.
+Factors such as age group, existing treatments, different populations, the principal investigator, and overall health of the clinical research participant all play a role in eligibility criteria.
+Additionally, consider how the clinical trial may impact your patient or future patients.

-Discussing clinical trials with your patients
+Discussing clinical trials with your cancer patients

 A cancer diagnosis can be extremely difficult for a patient to comprehend.
 Cancer is a life-changing ordeal, and treatment options are seldom cut-and-dry.
 In a recent survey of Sermo physicians, 43% reported that fear was the most prevalent emotion expressed by their oncology patients.
 Depression came in second at 30%, followed closely by anxiety at 27%.

-We all strive to provide the absolute best care.
+All doctors strive to provide the absolute best care.
 And we all want the most effective outcomes for our patients.
 If you feel that a clinical trial may be the best option, it’s worth taking the time to explain your reasoning and answer any questions the patient has.
 You may first need to discuss the definition of a clinical trial and, if possible, the type of proposed study3 — double-blinded, randomized, etc. You may also need to come prepared with information about which study you think is a good fit for them.

 What if your patient asks about a clinical trial?

 So, what happens if your patient is the one who wants to discuss entering a clinical trial for cancer?
-In that case, a good first step could be determining why the patient is expressing interest.
-For instance, is there a specific new drug or treatment they hope to receive?
+In that case, a good first step is to determine why the patient is expressing interest.
+For instance, is there a specific new drug or new treatment they hope to receive?
 If so, make sure to explain that they may or may not necessarily receive that treatment if the study is blinded.
 As the oncologist, you’ll also have to consider whether you think it’s a good choice for their particular situation.
 You may feel that an established treatment is a better fit if it could produce a more predictable outcome for their disease process.
 You may also have different thoughts about a clinical trial if they are entering in a certain phase of it.

-Your communication style is also important when a patient approaches you about a clinical trial.
+Your communication style is also important when a patient approaches you about a clinical research trial.
 One Sermo survey found that 77% of physicians surveyed prefer a dialogue communication style over a monologue style with patients.
 A dialogue style where you actively listen and weigh a patient’s concerns, biases, knowledge and mental well-being can help you guide them to the best decision.
 Your expertise is crucial for helping the patient decide if a trial is a good fit, but they still need to feel their needs and concerns were heard in the decision-making process.

 Common questions patients ask — and how to answer them

-How can I find trials near me?
+How can I find cancer clinical trials near me?

 Many patients might wonder where they can even find a cancer clinical trial.
 As a healthcare provider, you can supply helpful resources with more information.
 Cancer.gov4 has a useful tool for searching for National Cancer Institute-approved clinical trials by cancer type, patient age, and zip code.
 There are several other search engines online for finding a clinical trial, whether disease-specific, U.S.-based, or something more general.
+Some vetted options include National Cancer Institute (NCI) Clinical Trials website and the World Health Organization (WHO) International Clinical Trials Registry Platform.

 Will it cost me anything to participate in a clinical trial?